 (3) Section 504 of the Rehabilitation Act of 1973, he/she may bring forward a complaint, which shall be referred to as a grievance, to the College civil rights coordinator at the following address:

-Bill Hendry, Executive Director of Human Resources – Compliance Officer
+Cindy Allen, VP of Administration, Human Resources and Talent Development – Compliance Officer

 The person who believes he/she has a valid basis for grievance shall discuss the grievance informally and on a verbal basis with the College civil rights coordinator, who shall in turn investigate the complaint and reply with an answer to the complainant.
 He/she may initiate formal procedures according to the following steps.

 A written statement of the grievance signed by the complainant shall be submitted to the College civil rights coordinator within five business days of receipt of answers to the informal complaint.
 The coordinator shall further investigate the matters of grievance and reply in writing to the complainant within five days.

 If the complainant wishes to appeal the decision of the College civil rights coordinator, he/she may submit a signed statement for appeal to the College president within five business days after receipt of the coordinator’s response.
 The president shall meet with all parties involved, formulate a conclusion, and respond in writing to the complainant within 10 business days.

 If the complainant remains unsatisfied, he/she may appeal through a signed, written statement to the board of trustees within five business days of receipt of the president’s response in step two.
 In an attempt to resolve the grievance, the board of trustees or a committee of the board shall meet with the concerned parties and their representative within 40 days of the receipt of such an appeal.
 A copy of the board’s disposition of the appeal shall be sent to each concerned party within 10 days of this meeting.

 If at this point the grievance has not been satisfactorily settled, further appeal may be made to the Office for Civil Rights, Department of Education, Washington, DC 20201.